bedirhanssaglam/exercise-app/README.md

 # Exercise App

-An exercise application to help users manage and track their workouts, with features like Text-to-Speech (TTS) announcements, a countdown timer, and a history of exercises.
+An exercise application to help users manage and track their workouts, with features like Text-to-Speech (TTS) announcements, BMI calculator, a countdown timer, and a history of exercises.

 ### Technologies and Libraries Used